-About two years ago I developed an infection, the bacteria being pseudomonas.
+About two years ago I developed an infection, the bacteria being Pseudomonas.
 Antibiotics did not work and the decision was made to not use any more, live with it and hope it didn’t get into my bloodstream.

 Within a few weeks the urinary tract infection cleared up.

 I have barely had any symptoms since, and when I do I just use the Uribiotic for a couple of days and symptoms clear up.
-No side effects and no worries about the tablets not working.
+No side effects and no worries about the capsules not working.

 I am a skeptic and honestly didn’t think this would work when I tried it, but it does.
 If I didn’t find out about it, I hate to think where I would be now.

 I just wish I knew about it sooner.

 I’ve suffered from UTIs for 18 years since my spinal cord injury and now I’m infection-free.